 Average Daily Incident Shortwave Solar Energy

-For the purposes of this report, the geographical coordinates of Cambridge Bay Airport are 69.108 deg latitude, -105.138 deg longitude, and 49 ft elevation (map ).
+For the purposes of this report, the geographical coordinates of Cambridge Bay Airport are 69.108 deg latitude, -105.138 deg longitude, and 49 ft elevation.

-The topography within 2 miles of Cambridge Bay Airport contains only modest variations in elevation, with a maximum elevation change of 102 feet, and an average elevation above sea level of 42 feet.
+The topography within 2 miles of Cambridge Bay Airport contains only modest variations in elevation, with a maximum elevation change of 102 feet and an average elevation above sea level of 42 feet.
 Within 10 miles also contains only modest variations in elevation (302 feet).
-Within 50 miles contains significant variations in elevation (741 feet).
+Within 50 miles contains only modest variations in elevation (741 feet).